 Many clients elect to have their pet microchipped while he or she is being spayed, neutered, or having their teeth cleaned, or for some other reason they are going to be anesthetized.

-The cost is less than $55 for the microchip and initial registration of the microship’s serial number is either free or a small fee depending on the brand used.
+The cost is less than $60 for the microchip and initial registration of the microchip’s serial number is either free or a small fee depending on the brand used.
 Note that Assistance animals – dogs that assist the handicapped – can be enrolled in the recovery program for free.
 Still not sure about microchipping?
 Consider the following statistics from the Humane Society of the United States:

 Call us at Chastain Veterinary Medical Group and consider it done!